ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R24]**
 The transacting counterparties MUST agree on the business process rules which are represented in the business workflows and worksteps in the BPI.

+[[R24]](#r24) Testability: A BPI can ensure both counterparties agree on buisness rules and buisness data required to validate the agreement by, for example, utilizing a [payment term agreement](#functional-terms-implemented-as-zero-knowledge-circuit) between two parties.

 #### **[R25]**
 The transacting counterparties MUST validate the correctness of a State Object based on a state change against the transaction business logic in the applicable BPI workflow and workstep.

+[[R25]](#r25) Testability: a BPI can validate the correctness of a State Object based on a state change against transaction logic by the validation zero-knowledge proof in the BPI and ultimately on the CCSM.
+Reference back to [[R16]](#r16) to understand the validation of a zero-knowledge proof in a smart contract.

 #### **[R26]**
 The transacting counterparties MUST generate a Proof of Correctness of a State Object based on a state change that can be validated against the BPI transaction business logic.

+[[R26]](#r26) Testability: This can be accomplished by creating a [privacy package](https://github.com/eea-oasis/baseline/tree/main/core/privacy) with Zero-Knowledge Circuits generating Zero-Knowledge Proofs of the State changes of a State Object.

 #### **[R27]**
 Any new state between counterparties MUST be recorded on the BPI between them.

+[[R27]](#r27) Testability: This can be accomplished by creating a new entry in the storage of the BPI for the new State, such as in this [example](#Storing-an-Agreement-as-State-Object-in-Merkle-Tree), which can be queried.

 #### **[R28]**
 Any transacting counterparty having received a Proof of Correctness of a state change MUST be able to validate that Proof of Correctness against the BPI between the counterparties.

+[[R28]](#r28) Testability: Including a ZK Proof, public input, and state commitement inside the message payload would enable counterparties to validate the Proof of Correctness.

 #### **[R29]**
 A transacting counterparty MUST include a Proof of Correctness of the State Object generated by the state change in the BPI Messages between the transacting counterparties.

+[[R29]](#r29) Testability: A Proof of Correctness of the State Object can be stored and shared inside a merkle tree, such as in this [example](#storing-an-agreement-as-state-object-in-merkle-tree).

 ### 2.8.2 Considerations on BPI and CCSM Abstraction Layers and the CCSM Layer